dwyl/phase-three/braga/README.md

 We will make **32 sit/stand desks** available for people to use.
-The desks will be primarily in the "**Main WorkSpace**" which will have **18 desks**.
+The desks will be primarily in the "**Main WorkSpace**" which will have **20 desks**.
-The remaining desks will be
+The remaining desks will be in the basement work areas.

 ### Dimensions

 Each desk will measure 100 x 70cm
-(_this is **compact** but **comfortable** for a Laptop, Gas-lift mounted Screen, notepad and other personal afects_)
+(_this is **compact** but **comfortable** for a Laptop, Gas-lift mounted Screen, notepad and other personal effects_)

 ### Sit/Stand